Sharykhin/form-validation/README.md

-Set first parametes CSS3 selector (parameter must be a string) And "event" parameter is required also, but you, if don't want auto submit form you will set second parameter to true (boolean), in this case, set event third parameter for example:
+Set first parametes CSS3 selector (parameter must be a string) And "event" parameter is required also, but if you don't want auto submit form you should set the second parameter to true (boolean), in this case, set event third parameter for example:

                 var valid = new CValidation();